khushbookumari-kh/khushbookumari-kh/README.md

 - 👋 Hey there, I'm so glad you're here!
 - welcome to my little corner of GitHub
-- I'm passionate about growing in my career, picking up new tech skills.
+- I'm passionate about growing in my career, picking up new tech skills and making work life a little less overwhelming.